Kevin-Haigis-Lab/speclet/analysis/005_017_model-experimentation-m7.md

 ## Model 7b.
-A d-Dimensional varying intercept with a hierarchical link between the sgRNA and gene
+A 2-Dimensional varying intercept with a hierarchical link between the sgRNA and gene

+The same model as above, but with another hierarchcial level connecting the sgRNAs by their gene.
+The first level uses a varying intercept of $[sgRNA, cell]$ which is then given a prior with a varying intercept of shape $[gene, cell]$.

 $
 logFC_{i,s,c} \sim \mathcal{N}(\mu_{s,c}, \sigma) \\